kristian-girsang/Zelda-Style-Game/README.md

 If you encounter any issues or have any questions, please open an issue on the Github repository (https://github.com/kristian-girsang/Zelda-Style-Game/issues) or contact me directly at kristiangirsang007@gmail.com

 ## License
-The game is released under the MIT Licensse.
+The game is released under the MIT License.

 ## Acknowledgements
 - Pygame library (https://www.pygame.org/)